Full-Form of CIP (Carriage and Insurance Paid)

-- All costs related to the delivery of goods say transportation, carriage, freight is paid by the seller to a certain point.
+- All costs related to the delivery of goods say transportation, carriage, the seller pays freight to a certain point.

-- This can be used in any mode of transportation, say you are sending goods by AIR, SEA or Land, it can be used
+- This can be used in any transportation mode, say you are sending goods by AIR, SEA, or Land.
+It can be used.

 - The most important feature of carriage and insurance paid is that it is still a certain place.
 So when you are mentioning carriage and insurance paid, you need to mention the place.

 - There is one rule of CIP for SEA transfer.
 It is only applicable for goods that are transported in sealed cargos.
-If there is any kind of good that is not stored in a container and sent, like Coal or Crude, this is not applicable
+If there is any good that is not stored in a container and sent, like Coal or Crude, this is not applicable.

-- If say CIP is mentioned till a place says New York port, then sellers responsibility ends till the port, now whether the seller will pay for the unloading or not depends on the terms already decided.
+- If say CIP is mentioned till a place says New York port, then the seller’s responsibility ends till the port, now whether the seller will pay for the unloading or not depends on the terms already decided.

-- When the Goods reach the decided carriage and insurance paid point, from there the buyer takes the responsibility, the buyer from there pays all other costs here.
+- When the Goods reach the decided carriage and insurance paid point, the buyer takes the responsibility, the buyer from there pays all other costs here.

 How does it Work?

 Let’s understand this concept, Stepwise.

 Say a seller in Srilanka wants to export 5 tonnes of coconut extracts to New York.
 He has mentioned that carriage and insurance paid New York Port, USA.

-- Step 1: Srilankan seller will have to pay loading charge, transportation charge of the goods from factory to Srilankan Port and any freight charges that are charged for land transportation
+- Step 1: Srilankan seller will have to pay loading charge, transportation charge of the goods from the factory to Srilankan Port, and any freight charges that are charged for land transportation